BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 It's an extremely simple tool, and is basically the Python scripts I've been using to update timeline files put into a tkinter UI, but it's been a lifesaver for me when editing these files.

 Like the DialogsBinary section, I'm also going to be breaking this section of the tutorial into different tabs.

-You can find instructions on how to use my Dialog Timeline updater in the "Using the Timeline Updater" tab, as well as on the Nexusmods page for the tool.
+You can find instructions on how to use my Dialog Timeline updater in the Using the Timeline Updater tab, as well as on the Nexusmods page for the tool.

+The Summary tab offers a bit more explanation on how these files work, the Anatomy of a Dialog Timeline tab explains the structure of the files overall, the Documentation tab will break down the different EffectComponents in the files, the How to Edit tab will go over editing the files, and the Emotions Quick Ref tab lists out the expression rigs used by the game, with the ID and variation numbers you'll need to reference them in the files.

+## Tab {.tabset}

-### **ANATOMY OF A DIALOG TIMELINE FILE**
+### A Summary

+### Anatomy of a Dialog Timeline File

 Dialogue timeline files are broken down into a several sections, the biggest of which—EffectComponents—I'll be covering last.
 The EffectComponents section contains most of the actual information about the dialogue being played, so it is both extremely lengthy, and references a majority of the other sections in the timeline files.
 Covering the others first will make the EffectComponents section make a lot more sense.
 I'll be covering each other section in the order they appear in the files, skipping the EffectComponents for now.